HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 describe "Player authentication", type: :feature do context "when the player is not authenticated" do
-    it "sends them to the sign-in page" do dashboard = Pages::Dashboards::Index.new
+    it "sends them to the sign-in page" do dashboard = Pages::Dashboards::Show.new
+      sign_in_page = Pages::Players::SignIn.new

       dashboard.load
-      expect(dashboard.current_path).to eq("FIXME")
+      expect(sign_in_page).to be_displayed
     end
   end
 end
 ```

 Let’s break that down.
 As you might guess, `describe` is the description of the
 feature we are testing.
-This is any meaningful string that explains the
+This is any meaningful statement that explains the
 overarching concept.
 A `context` explains the situation, or group of situations,
 you are testing.
 Finally, the `it` statement describes what is being tested and
 wraps the actual test.
 You want these to tell a story about the behaviour that